 1) SEO: Google prefers sites on premium themes

 The free blog templates, besides looking too basic, have another disadvantage that can affect your blog’s earning potential – Google doesn’t really appreciate blogs made on free themes as they usually look unprofessional and thus the sites made on them can’t compete against other websites.
-SEO (search engine optimization) includes thousands of factors influencing your site’s rankings, and a premium theme is one of the positive signals for Google.Premium themes are designed to bring you income.
+Sure, they can look nice the first time, but you will want to think of your long term plans.

 2) Premium WordPress themes are designed to bring you income

 Besides that, many premium themes are created specifically for money-making blogs, so the pre-defined structure of the site makes it easier to start generating revenue from your content.
 Getting the most of your audience involves using social media, email marketing, sometimes e-commerce functionality – it all depends on your business model, and it’s impossible to get this with a free WordPress template.

-3) Mobile friendly (responsive design)
+3) Mobile friendly (responsive design and layout)

-I don’t have to explain to you how important is the mobile audience in 2017, right?
+I don’t have to explain to you how important is the mobile audience in 2023, right?
 Just check out your own online browsing habits, and you’ll notice that half of the time, if not most of the time, you go to the Internet via some kind of mobile device.